Chalford: Architecture

 In common with other towns and villages in the area, buildings are generally constructed of Cotswold stone, with local fields enclosed by dry stone walling.
 The area is designated as an Area of Outstanding Natural Beauty and the village itself is a designated conservation area.

-Chalford is noted for two fine Arts and Crafts movement churches.
+Chalford has two Arts and Crafts movement churches.
 Christ Church (Church of England) contains work by Norman Jewson, William Simmonds, Peter Waals, Edward Barnsley, Norman Bucknell, amongst other distinguished artists and craftsmen working in the Cotswold tradition.
-The Church of Our Lady of the Angels (Roman Catholic), Brownshill, by W. D. Caroe (1930), contains outstanding stained glass by Douglas Strachan.
-France Lynch, part of the civil parish but a separate ecclesiastical parish has a splendid listed church, St John the Baptist, built by George Frederick Bodley who went on to build Washington National Cathedral in Washington DC.
+The Church of Our Lady of the Angels (Roman Catholic), Brownshill, by W. D. Caroe (1930), contains stained glass by Douglas Strachan.
+France Lynch, part of the civil parish but a separate ecclesiastical parish has a listed church, St John the Baptist, built by George Frederick Bodley who went on to build Washington National Cathedral in Washington DC.